-The Fund may invest in securities of non-U.S. companies and other instruments traded outside of the U.S. Such investments require consideration of certain risks not typically associated with investing in securities of U.S. companies or U.S. markets, such as greater risks of expropriation and nationalization, restrictions on repatriation of investment income and capital, confiscatory taxation, general social, political and economic instability and adverse diplomatic developments; the possibility of imposition of exchange control regulation by the U.S. or foreign governments; the possibility of imposition of exchange control regulation by the U.S. or foreign governments; the possibility of imposition of withholding or other taxes on dividends, interest, capital gain or other income; the small size of the securities markets in such countries and the low volume of trading, resulting in potential lack of liquidity and in price volatility; and certain government policies that may restrict the Fund's investment opportunities.
+The Fund may invest in securities of non-U.S. companies and other instruments traded outside of the U.S. Such investments require consideration of certain risks not typically associated with investing in securities of U.S. companies or U.S. markets, such as greater risks of expropriation and nationalization, restrictions on repatriation of investment income and capital, confiscatory taxation, general social, political and economic instability and adverse diplomatic developments; the possibility of imposition of exchange control regulation by the U.S. or foreign governments; the possibility of imposition of exchange control regulation by the U.S. or foreign governments; the small size of the securities markets in such countries and the low volume of trading, resulting in potential lack of liquidity and in price volatility; and certain government policies that may restrict the Fund's investment opportunities.
 In addition, accounting and financial reporting standards that prevail in such countries generally are not equivalent to U.S. standards and, consequently, less information may be available to investors in companies located in such countries than is available to investors in companies located in the U.S. Generally, there is also less regulation of the securities markets in such countries than in the U.S. The values and relative yields of investments in the securities markets of different countries, and their associated risks, are expected to change independently of each other.